 For a lot of people, Disney World buses are not their favorite mode of transportation.
-Busses can tend to get crowded and the lines to get on them can be long.
+Lines to get on them can be long.
 Knowing how to use the system though makes a lot of that aggravation go away.

 Each resort has at least one bus stop station.
 Bus stops are located near park entrances; near Disney Springs’ Town Center entrance; and along roadways inside the resort (for more expansive resorts) or near the resort’s entrance (for smaller resorts).
 Resorts that are spread out and bigger have a few more bus stops within the resort.
 A couple of resorts like Caribbean Beach also have an internal bus service.

 Disney World transportation is following all CDC guidelines regarding social distancing and safety.
 All guests are seated in sections with partitions between each section.
 All guests must be seated.
 To help move crowds quickly there are more buses running even though there are less guests to help get people where they want to go as quickly as possible.
 There are still waits though, so please practice patience during this time period.